angular/angular/aio/content/tutorial/toh-pt2.md

 ## Summary

-* The Tour of Heroes app displays a list of heroes in a Master/Detail view.
+* The Tour of Heroes application displays a list of heroes in a Master/Detail view.
 * The user can select a hero and see that hero's details.
 * You used `*ngFor` to display a list.
 * You used `*ngIf` to conditionally include or exclude a block of HTML.